conormcafee/mitso-marketing/src/pages/case-studies/e-stars.md

 intro: >-
   EStars is an esports company offering grassroots esports tournaments across the UK and Ireland.
-We provided marketing and event management services for its latest tournament EStars featuring Fortnite...
+We provided marketing and event management services for its latest tournament EStars featuring Fortnite.
 mainImage: /assets/e-stars.jpg
 imageBlock:
   - Image: /assets/e-stars-dundalk.jpg